The Seven Faces of Jane

 The Seven Faces of Jane is a 2022 American anthology film.
-The film originates from directors Gillian Jacobs, Ken Jeong, Gia Coppola, Ryan Heffington, Alexandra Cassavetes, Boma Iluma, Julian Acosta, and Alex Takacs.
+The film originates from directors Gillian Jacobs, Gia Coppola, Boma Iluma, Ryan Heffington, Alexandra Cassavetes, Julian Acosta, Ken Jeong and Alex Takacs.
 It consists of eight short films, all starring Jacobs as the title character.

+The anthology film has eight different directors who are allowed to develop their script as they see fit.
+It follows Jane, who tumbles through a gauntlet of surreal, beautiful, and heartbreaking adventures, each one more unexpected than the last.

 The film premiered at the 2022 Bentonville Film Festival on June 22, 2022.
-It will be released in select theaters and on video on demand on January 13, 2023.
+It was released in select theaters and on video on demand on January 13, 2023.

-Premise
+Plot segments

+The nine segments that make up the film are as follows: